ZealPatel2004/Human-Trafficking-Information-Website/README.md

 - Showcase the potential of AI in detection, disruption, and prevention
 - Provide actionable insights for policymakers, NGOs, technologists, and the public

+## Live Website
+Access the live site here: [https://lively-sorbet-6e228e.netlify.app/](https://lively-sorbet-6e228e.netlify.app/)

 ## How to Use
-Simply open `index.html` in your browser to explore the content.
+You can open `index.html` in your browser locally, or visit the live link above.
 The site is organized into clear sections for easy navigation.

 ## License
 This project is for educational and advocacy purposes.
 Please credit the original author if you reuse or adapt the content.

 ---
 For questions or contributions, please open an issue or submit a pull request.